Henry II, Holy Roman Emperor: Family

 Henry II was a member of the Ottonian dynasty of kings and emperors who ruled the Holy Roman Empire (previously Germany) from 919 to 1024.
-In relation to the other members of his dynasty, Henry II was the great-grandson of Henry I, great-nephew of Otto I, first-cousin once removed of Otto II, and a second-cousin to Otto III.
+In relation to the other members of his dynasty, Henry II was the great-grandson of Henry I, great-nephew of Otto I, first cousin once removed of Otto II, and a second cousin of Otto III.